Dewansh-dp/Media-Flow/Readme.md

 - whenever using mongoDB aggregation use '$' when referring to the field and use "$$" when referring to the variable

+- It is mandatory to handle incoming files using multer when sending form-data, if not done then the body will always be empty
 ---

 ```javascript